Skip to main content

 Prompt injection through repository contentRepository input is treated as untrusted; cannot override [policy]

-Unauthorized side-effect execution[Control plane] is the execution gate; [approval binding] prevents drift
+Unauthorized side-effect execution[Control plane] is the execution gate; permit/tool-layer validation enforces scope

 Approval spoofing or misuse[Digest] comparison at execution time; [event provenance] recorded